TrendingTechnology/react-native-item-select/README.md

   Name         | Type     | Description
 ---------------|----------|-----------------------------------------------------------------------
 data           | Array    | Array of items you pass to `itemComponent` callback. itemComponent  | Function | Takes 2 parameters and returns a React component.
-Two paramerts, `(item, selected)`. `item`: `data` prop item, `selected`: `boolean` that suggested whether the item is selected. `selected` boolean is useful when you want to alter the content if it is selected. onSubmit       | Function | Callback function that consumes selected item(s).
+Two paramerts, `(item, selected)`. `item`: `data` prop item, `selected`: `boolean` that suggests whether the item is selected. `selected` boolean is useful when you want to alter the content if it is selected. onSubmit       | Function | Callback function that consumes selected item(s).

 ### Optional Props